 \section{Conclusion and Future Works}

-In this paper, we have introduced \textit{DreamAudio}, an audio generation model for customized text-to-audio generation~(CTTA).
-Given target prompts and reference audio-caption pairs as input, \textit{DreamAudio} demonstrates SOTA performance in generating audio clips with specified audio contents in the CTTA task, while also delivering competitive results in the general TTA task, establishing a robust foundation for a wide range of audio-related applications.
+In this paper, we have introduced \textit{DreamAudio}, a model for customised text-to-audio generation~(CTTA).
+Given target prompts and reference audio-caption pairs as input, \textit{DreamAudio} demonstrates satisfying performance in generating audio clips with specified audio content in the CTTA task.
+In addition, DreamAudio delivers competitive results in the general TTA task, establishing a robust foundation for a wide range of audio-related applications.
 To further validate the real-world applicability of our method, we created the first benchmark for CTTA, which includes zero-shot audio events to simulate real-world scenarios.
 Our evaluation demonstrates that \textit{DreamAudio} captures these user-specific audio events, highlighting its ability to generate meaningful and semantically coherent content.
 In addition, we studied the adaptability of the proposed method, which can effectively handle a varying number of audio-caption pairs as reference concepts.
 Future work will focus on improving the flexibility of incorporating reference audio-text pairs, changing the number of references, and developing diverse and high-quality real-world data.
-We will also extend the model to the integration of additional modalities such as images or video, and its use in other customized audio tasks, such as audio separation, style transfer, and editing.
+We will integrate additional modalities such as images and video, and extend its use in other customized audio tasks, such as audio separation, style transfer, and editing.